Why study Humanities?

 An intensive examination of the role of the human body in the creation of personal and social identities in the Western world.
 Students become acquainted with contemporary theories of embodiment and senses as they are applied to a variety of historical themes, and develop research projects on a topic negotiated with the instructor.
 (Same as HIST 625, WGSS 575.)
 Prerequisite: An upper-division course in History, Humanities, or Women Gender and Sexuality Studies; or permission of instructor.
 LEC.

 HUM 600.
 Biography of a City: _____.
 3 Hours AE42 / H/W.

 Examination in depth of the historical, social, and artistic growth and development of one major urban center.
 LEC.

 HUM 701.
 Practicum in Teaching Humanities and Western Civilization.
 1 Hour.

 Discussion of matters relating to teaching in Humanities and Western Civilization courses.
 Sections may vary according to course topics.
 Required of all GTAs in the first year of teaching in the Program or for the first semester of a new teaching assignment.
 Does not count towards completion of coursework for the M.A. or Ph.D. in any field or department.
-Open only to GTAs employed by the Humanities and Western Civilization Program.
+Open only to GTAs employed by the Humanities Program.
 Graded on a satisfactory/unsatisfactory basis.
 LEC.

 HUM 770.
 Research in Men and Masculinities.
 3 Hours.